Hecgithub/House_Price_Prediction/README.md

 * The Random Forest Regression model had an accuracy score of 67%.
 * The XGBRegressor(Extreme Gradient Boost) model had an accuracy score of 80%.

 The XGBRegressor model was the best in predicting the house prices.
-To know the features that held more weightage in predicting the prices were plotted.
+The features that held more weightage in predicting the prices were plotted.

-## Project Summary
+## Project Summary :books:

+* ### The answers we were seeking for the questions:

+ **Can we predict the price of a house?**

-After implementing three supervised machine learning algorithms, the XGBRegressor had a good accuracy score of 80%.
-The important features were
+ Yes, After implementing three supervised machine learning algorithms, the XGBRegressor had a good accuracy score of 80% in predicting the house prices.

+ **What are the features that can be used to predict the price of a house?**

+ The internal housing features like bedrooms, bathrooms, constructed area, lot size and external features like locality, crime and presence of schools were used in predicting the house price.

+ **What are the main features that determine the price of a house?**

+ The important features in determining the final outcome was plotted.
+They are constructed area, lot area, year built, average school distance, zip code, crime     percentage, bedrooms, bathrooms and average school rating.

+ **What other external factors affect the price of a house?**

+ Apart from the basic internal housing units, the external factors like crime rates, locality and nearby schools influence the pricing of the house.

+* The visualization of the dataset is done in Tableau.
+An Interactive map with filters has been designed to provide a good insight of the dataset(distribution of the houses).
+* Using TabPy, the machine learning model was trained with user selected features and the predicted outcome was displayed in Tableau dashboard.